 SO BAD YOU MAY FIND IT GOOD

 1 Star: Awful (2/10) / Rubbish (1/10)

-Vice is an interesting character study.
-The story of Vice President Dick Cheney who quietly wielded immense power.
+The story of Vice President Dick Cheney.
+A bureaucrat who subtly used his immense power to reshape his country and the world as he saw fit.
 Review by David Axcell.
 This article is copyright owned by Keltar Limited.
 All rights reserved.
 Plagiarism or unauthorised copying is not permitted.
 All other copyrights remain the property of their respective owners.
-Images: Vice (2019) posters and images credit: Vice (2019) production and distribution companies.
+Posters, images and quotes are the property of Annapurna Pictures, Gary Sanchez Productions, Plan B Entertainment and The Third Floor.
 Trailer credit: Annapurna Pictures – YouTube.